East African springhare

-The East African springhare (Pedetes surdaster), is not closely related to the hare, which is a lagomorph, but is a member of the Pedetidae, a rodent family.
+The East African springhare (Pedetes surdaster) is an African mammal found in Kenya and Tanzania that is closely related to the South African springhare.
+It is a member of the Pedetidae, a rodent family, and resembles a small kangaroo.

 Taxonomy

 Pedetes surdaster was recognised by Matthee and Robinson in 1997 as a species distinct from the southern African springhare (P. capensis) based on genetic, morphological, and ethological differences.
 P. capensis from South Africa has fewer chromosomes (2n= 38) than does P. surdaster which has (2n = 40) and some other genetic variations.
 The species was confirmed by Dieterlen in 2005.

 Unlike South African springhare (Pedetes capensis), the second and third cervical vertebrae are fused in this species.

 Distribution

 This species is found in central and southern Kenya and most of Tanzania.
 A single specimen has been recorded in Uganda near the Kenya border, at Mount Moroto.
 It is found from sea level up to an altitude over 2,000 m.

 Description

-The East African springhare resembles a small kangaroo (a marsupial in the family Macropodidae of Oceania), and is possibly about the size of a rabbit (Oryctolagus cuniculus).
-It is mid-brown, has large erect ears, very short fore legs, and long powerful hind legs.
-It moves in bounds of up to 2 m and has a long tail fringed with black hairs which provides balance.
-It can sit up on its haunches like a squirrel.
+The East African springhare resembles a small kangaroo (a marsupial in the family Macropodidae of Oceania), and is about the size of a rabbit (Oryctolagus cuniculus).
+It is mid-brown, has large erect ears, very short forelegs, and long powerful hind legs.
+It moves in bounds of up to 12 feet and has a long tail fringed with black hairs which provides balance.